Guide to Buying a Cello

 Choosing the proper cello is usually a difficult task, especially since it’s the second-largest instrument in the string family.
 Consisting of 4 strings that produce tones an octave lower than the viola, the cello is an essential part of any symphony or orchestra.
 Although the cello is usually reserved for classical or symphonic music, some metal groups use the cello by adding a pickup to electrify the instrument’s sound.

-Beginner and professional cellists have all encountered issues when getting the proper fit – size, acoustics, projection, and comfort.
+Beginners and professional cellists have all encountered issues when getting the proper fit – size, acoustics, projection, and comfort.
 So how do you go about buying a cello?
 What must you think about when buying a cello?
 What cello model is best for you?

 Should You Buy a Cello?